doitsujin/dxvk/README.md

 ./package-release.sh master /your/target/directory --no-package
 ```

-This will create a folder `dxvk-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of DXVK, which can be set up in the same way as the release versions as noted above.
+This will create a folder `dxvk-master` in `/your/target/directory`, containing 32-bit and 64-bit versions of DXVK.
+Set these up in the same way as the above release versions.

-In order to preserve the build directories for development, pass `--dev-build` to the script.
+To preserve the build directories for development, pass `--dev-build` to the script.
 This option implies `--no-package`.
 After making changes to the source code, you can then do the following to rebuild DXVK:
 ```
-# change to build.32 for 32-bit
+# Change to build.32 for 32-bit
 cd /your/target/directory/build.64
 ninja install
 ```

 #### Compiling manually
 ```
-# 64-bit build.
-For 32-bit builds, replace
+# 64-bit build (for 32-bit builds, replace
-# build-win64.txt with build-win32.txt
+# build-win64.txt with build-win32.txt)
 meson setup --cross-file build-win64.txt --buildtype release --prefix /your/dxvk/directory build.w64
 cd build.w64
 ninja install
 ```

-The D3D9, D3D10, D3D11 and DXGI DLLs will be located in `/your/dxvk/directory/bin`.
+The D3D9, D3D10, D3D11 and DXGI DLLs are available in `/your/dxvk/directory/bin`.
 Setup has to be done manually in this case.

 ### Notes on Vulkan drivers
 Before reporting an issue, please check the [Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.

-### Online multi-player games
+### Online multiplayer games
-Manipulation of Direct3D libraries in multi-player games may be considered cheating and can get your account **banned**.
-This may also apply to single-player games with an embedded or dedicated multiplayer portion. **Use at your own risk.**
+Manipulating Direct3D libraries in multiplayer or single-player games with an embedded or dedicated multiplayer portion may be considered cheating and can get your account **banned**.
+**Use at your own risk.**

 ### Logs
-When used with Wine, DXVK will print log messages to `stderr`.
+DXVK will print log messages to `stderr` when used with Wine.
 Additionally, standalone log files can optionally be generated by setting the `DXVK_LOG_PATH` variable, where log files in the given directory will be called `app_d3d11.log`, `app_dxgi.log` etc., where `app` is the name of the game executable.

-On Windows, log files will be created in the game's working directory by default, which is usually next to the game executable.
+Log files on Windows will be created in the game working directory by default, usually next to the executable.

 ### HUD
 The `DXVK_HUD` environment variable controls a HUD which can display the framerate and some stat counters.
 It accepts a comma-separated list of the following options:
-- `devinfo`: Displays the name of the GPU and the driver version.
+- `devinfo`: Displays the GPU name and the driver version.
-- `fps`: Shows the current frame rate.
+- `fps`: Displays current frame rate.
-- `frametimes`: Shows a frame time graph.
+- `frametimes`: Displays frame time graph.
-- `submissions`: Shows the number of command buffers submitted per frame.
+- `submissions`: Displays the number of command buffers submitted per frame.
-- `drawcalls`: Shows the number of draw calls and render passes per frame.
+- `drawcalls`: Displays the number of draw calls and render passes per frame.
-- `pipelines`: Shows the total number of graphics and compute pipelines.
+- `pipelines`: Displays the total number of graphics and compute pipelines.
-- `descriptors`: Shows the number of descriptor pools and descriptor sets.
+- `descriptors`: Displays the number of descriptor pools and descriptor sets.
 - `memory`: Shows the amount of device memory allocated and used.
-- `gpuload`: Shows estimated GPU load.
-May be inaccurate.
+- `gpuload`: Shows estimated GPU load, which may be inaccurate.
 - `version`: Shows DXVK version.
 - `api`: Shows the D3D feature level used by the application.
 - `cs`: Shows worker thread statistics.